folinimarc/os_gis_sandbox/README.md

 > _Good to know:_ When you restart the computer, docker desktop might not be started automatically.
 If you try to run a docker command and get an error message mentioning a daemon there is a good chance you first might need to start the docker desktop application (e.g. via search menu).

 ## 2) Start the OS geostack sandbox
 Download the two files docker-compose.yml and .env (you can download them directly or clone the whole repository).

+> Note: Many file systems hide dot prefixed files (like .env), so you might not be able to see it, even though it is there.
+You might want to google how to make them visible on your system.

 Then navigate into the folder where docker-compose.yml and .env reside in.
 Open a terminal in that folder and run:
 ```console
 docker compose up -d
 ```